-- 2.1 The Director of Finance will ensure that adequate financial and statistical systems are in place to monitor and control income and expenditure, and to prepare financial plans, estimates and investigations as required. - 2.2 The Director of Finance will devise and maintain a system of budgetary control.
-The Board and Management Team will empower officers to engage staff, incur expenditure and collect income.
-All officers will comply with the requirements of the system of budgetary control.
-The system will include the reporting of (and investigation into) financial, activity or workforce variances from budget.
-The Director of Finance will provide information and advice to enable the Chief Executive and delegated officers to carry out their budgetary responsibilities. - 2.3 The Chief Executive may, within limits approved by the Board, delegate authority for a budget or a part of a budget to an individual or group of officers.
+- 4.1 The Board shall delegate management of the Financial Plan to the Chief Executive who may in turn, within limits approved by the Board, delegate authority for a budget or a part of a budget to an individual or group of officers to permit the performance of defined activities.
 The terms of delegation confers individual and group responsibilities for control of expenditure, virement of budgets, achievement of planned levels of service and regular reporting on the discharge of delegated functions to the Chief Executive.
-Responsibility for overall budgetary control remains with the Chief Executive. - 2.4 Except where approved by the Chief Executive (taking account of advice of the Director of Finance) budgets will only be used for the purpose for which they were provided.
+Responsibility for overall budgetary control remains with the Chief Executive. - 4.2 Except where approved by the Chief Executive (taking account of advice of the Director of Finance) budgets will only be used for the purpose for which they were provided.
 Any budgeted funds not required for their designated purpose will revert to the control of the Chief Executive, unless covered by delegated powers of virement.
-The Director of Finance will issue procedural guidance on powers of virement. - 2.5 Expenditure for which no provision has been made in an approved budget can only be incurred after authorisation by the Chief Executive or Director of Finance, subject to their delegated limit.
-Delegated authority to approve individual items of expenditure, is undernoted, provided that approval remains within Revenue and Capital Budgets: - The Finance and Performance Committee can approve individual items up to £1,000,000 in any one instance - The Chief Executive, acting together with the Director of Finance, can approve individual items up to £500,000 in any one instance.
+The Director of Finance will issue procedural guidance on powers of virement. - 4.3 Expenditure for which no provision has been made in an approved budget can only be incurred after authorisation by the Chief Executive or Director of Finance, subject to their delegated limit.
+Delegated authority to approve individual items of expenditure, is undernoted, provided that approval remains within Revenue and Capital Budgets: - The Finance and Performance Committee can approve individual items up to £1,000,000 in any one instance - The Chief Executive, can approve individual items up to £500k in any one instance - The Director of Finance can approve individual items up to £250k in any one instance.